taataa/tapspace/docs/api/index.md

 - *duration:* a number.
 Milliseconds from the `gesturestart`
 - *element:* a `HTMLElement`.
 The source of the original pointer events.
 - *item:* an `AbstractPlane`.
 The item of the HTMLElement.
+- *points:* available only for `tap` event.
+A list of `IVector`s that give the locations where the pointers touched the space.
+Consider using `IVector.mean` to combine them.

 ### tapspace.Wheelable